skaji/cpmfile/README.md

 cpmfile (usually saved as `cpm.yml`) is yet another file format for describing module dependencies, and Module::cpmfile helps you parse it.

+The JSON Schema for cpmfile is available at [jsonschema.json](https://github.com/skaji/cpmfile/blob/main/jsonschema.json).

 cpmfile will be used mainly by [App::cpm](https://metacpan.org/pod/App%3A%3Acpm).

 # SEE ALSO